Luke Raley Player Props: Rays vs. Athletics

-After going 1-for-3 with a home run and two RBI in his most recent game, Luke Raley and the Tampa Bay Rays take on the Oakland Athletics (who will hand the ball to Shintaro Fujinami) at 4:10 PM ET on Saturday.
+After going 0-for-2 in his most recent game, Luke Raley and the Tampa Bay Rays take on the Oakland Athletics (who will start James Kaprielian) at 1:10 PM ET on Sunday.

-He notched a home run while going 1-for-3 in his previous game against the Nationals.
+In his last game he had a hitless showing (0-for-2) against the Athletics.

 Luke Raley Game Info & Props vs. the Athletics